MCLD/greatreadingadventure/dev/project-organization.md

 This document describes the layout of the project as viewed in the solution file.

-- `GRA` - constants for use throughout the solution - *probably should be refactored into relevant areas*
+- `GRA` - utilities for use throughout the solution
 - `GRA.Controllers` - controllers for the MVC application - they are kept out of the `GRA.Web` project to keep all program logic removed from the UI and to make them easily testable
 - Domain
   - `GRA.Domain.Model` - domain models which are passed between the UI and data repositories